 Glendon Rusch may not be the worst overall player on this roster, but when he was signed by the Cubs prior to the 2004 season, he was certainly coming off the worst season of any of the guys on the roster so far.
 His 2003 season in Milwaukee was nothing short of atrocious, and Cubs fans had no reason to expect that Rusch wouldn’t be the main reason for the collapse of the 2004 season.
 Rusch, contrary to all of our expections, had the best year of his career in 2004.
 The fact that he was not an asshole on a team more full of them than r/gonewild made him even more likable.
 So he becomes the fourth member of the starting rotation on the Best Bad Cubs Team of My Time.

 Before Angel Guzman was around to tempt Cubs fans with his seemingly-limitless potential and seemingly-glass musculoskeletal structure, a skinny kid from the Dominican Republic rocketed through the Cubs’ minor league system.
 By the time he was 21 years old, Juan Cruz looked and pitched like an old wise man.
-Cruz teased Cubs fans in the […]
+Cruz […]

 First of all, if you want a link to the brilliant comic or loads more hilarious ones, TOO BAD.
 Nah, just kidding.
 It’s here.
 SMBC does loads of good work, and there’s new content every day.
 I don’t know how he does it, but he does.
-And you get to reap the benefits.
-For those […]
+And you get to […]

 You finally get a Godfather quote and it’s from Godfather III.
 How does THAT feel?
 Anyhow, I saw the Muskbag was back, and I couldn’t let that aggression go unchecked.